Lady with long grey hair in a spotty dress

 Wednesday

 I take a phone call from a daughter who is angry and upset about what’s happening to her dad.
 She feels everything is very unfair.
-I listen and try to give reassurance.
-She shares with me that she found it easy to talk to me because she doesn’t ‘care’ about me.
-I know exactly what she means.
+I listen.
+She shares with me that she found it easy to talk to me.

-Over a cup of tea, we have a discussion with the Treetops Occupational Therapists about a Wellbeing at Home patient who has no equipment around the home and would benefit from an assessment.
-Our Occupational Therapist agrees to liaise with the family and community team.
+Over a cup of tea, we have a discussion with the Treetops Occupational Therapists about a Wellbeing at Home patient.
+They have no equipment around the home and would benefit from an assessment.
+Our Occupational Therapist agrees to liaise with the family and refer to the community therapy team.

 Thursday

 I’m asked to go into the Wellbeing Café to speak to a gentleman and his wife.
 She has a life-limiting condition, and he is unable to leave her on her own.
-He is deaf but can lipread really well.
-We complete a referral and agree to email to arrange visits, instead of telephoning.
+I contact their GP surgery to discuss their needs.
+They agree additional support is needed and we arrange our assessment.

-We continue to get several referrals in the afternoon from District Nurses and make another referral to our Complementary Therapy team.
+We continue to get several referrals in the afternoon from District Nurses.

 Friday